 The main goal of the acoustic monitoring project is to find out how many thousands of metric tons of herring are in the sound for ADF&G’s stock assessment models, but the data is also used to look at distribution changes.
 “There has been a shift,” Pete observed.
 “There used to be a lot more fish in the western part of the sound, now most of them are spawning in the eastern part of the sound.
 Sometimes there are herring spread across several bays, but in recent years we’re only finding fish in Gravina.”
 Over the years since the project started, the time series has shown that there were a lot more fish in the late 1990s and it has been going down in recent years.
-“Our estimate in 2016 was the lowest recorded biomass.
+The 2018 survey results showed the lowest recorded biomass.
 Poor body conditions in previous years led Herring Research and Monitoring program manager Scott Pegau to believe that warm ocean conditions and the resulting lack of lipid-rich plankton could be a big part of the problem.
 The 2018 herring did have improved body conditions over fish sampled in previous years, correlating with a return to cooler ocean temperatures during the summer months when herring fatten up on abundant plankton.
 Hope was further renewed in 2019 when a relatively large group of three-year-old herring joined the spawning population.
 Though the good recruit year nearly tripled the population it is still very low.
 Scott holds out hope though; herring can build a very large population from a small one depending on how many youngsters join the spawning stocks in a given year.
 The population may be beginning to build again.